sakoht/data-provenance/provenance/README.md

 path that connects them.
 It is also the wrapper for transitioning from call -> result (running things).

 The default storage implementation is "broker-free", in that a central server or central locking is not required for consistency, idempotency, or concurrency.
+The only requirement is that whole-object writes to a given path are atomic.
 It can handles concurrent attempts to do similar work "optimistically".
 In a race condition identical work may be done, but no data is corrupted or duplicated.

 ```scala
 import com.cibo.provenance._